openjs-foundation/standards/GOVERNANCE.md

 This section details expectations for team members involved in any pull requests that relate to the group's scope.

-Pull requests are merged if it goes unopposed and at least two members approve it within 72 hours after creating.
+Pull requests require approval by at least two members and must remain open for at least 72 hours before being landed.
+If there are any objections the Pull Request cannot land until they are resolved.

 A pull request that is opposed will be discussed in the meeting.